 # 10 – Radio Radio – Elvis Costello

 Kicking off our list of the 10 Best Rock Songs About the Radio, “Radio Radio” by Elvis Costello and the Attractions packs an electrifying punch and sets the tone perfectly.
-This track, originally inspired by Bruce Springsteen’s style, evolved over time from its early iteration as “Radio Soul” in 1974 to the fierce critique of British radio’s commercialism we know today.
+This track, initially inspired by Bruce Springsteen’s style, evolved from its early iteration as “Radio Soul” in 1974 to the fierce critique of British radio’s commercialism we know today.
 Recorded around the time Costello and the Attractions were working on This Year’s Model, Radio Radio was released as a standalone single in October 1978 in the UK, where it reached number 29 on the charts.
 In the U.S., the song was appended to the American edition of This Year’s Model, making it one of the standout songs for Costello’s American audience as well.
 Produced by Nick Lowe, this version showcases Costello’s signature sharp lyrics, backed by the dynamic energy of the Attractions: Steve Nieve on keyboards, Bruce Thomas on bass, and Pete Thomas on drums.

 Read More: 25 Essential Elvis Costello Songs And Fan Favorites